 Not many laptops are able to match super good looks with super high end specs as well as the HP Spectre.
 This new Spectre from HP offers the option to go either with a 1080p or a 4K AMOLED display, and in addition to that, its screen is significantly bigger than that of its previous model from last year.
 Users also get to enjoy a long battery life, as this new Spectre x360 is capable of running for an impressive 14.5 hours.
 Flexibility is another major selling point for this convertible laptop, as it can be easily switched between tent, studio and tablet mode to reveal the sexy “Spectre” imprint on its hinges.
 Now that you know just a bit about the Spectre x360, let’s dive into the details and see if indeed it could be the best ultrabook you can get your hands on in 2020.
+If you’d rather have a PC, take a look at our Samsung ATIV 7 all in one Window 8 PC review too.
+If you’re working from home, you might also be interested in our guide to the e-pad laptop pillow desk.

 Why We Like It – HP Spectre x360

 The HP Spectre x360 is easily the most stylish ultrabook you can get from HP.
 This marvel comes packed with a sharp 13.3 inch display, a snappy Core i7-1065G7 processor, and Intel Iris Plus graphics.
+If you need a smaller computer to take on the go, check out our Samsung ATIV Book 9 Lite laptop review too.
+Or, if you want to stay the most up to date in the latest in computer technology, take a look at the Dell Latitude E4200 (availability/date unveiled).

 To start things off, our review unit carries a powerful Intel Core i7-1065G7 processor, which is backed by 8 GB of memory and a 512 GB SSD drive.
 These are decent specs for most uses, but the HP Spectre x360 also accommodates gamers and creatives through its Intel Iris Plus integrated graphics card, which is a step up from the Integrated UHD Graphics that you’ll find with most modern ultrabooks (such as the Asus Zenbook 14).
 The HP Spectre also includes 32 GB of Intel Optane memory to keep boost times fast and turbo charge data transfer between the memory, storage & processor.